serenity-is/docs/framework/data-access/criteria.md

   Field5 < @p7 -- @p7 = 5
 ```

-Here the same criteria that listed before, used parameter numbers starting from 3, instead of 1.
-Because prior 2 numbers where used for other WHERE statements coming before it.
+Here the same criteria that is listed before, used parameter numbers starting from 3, instead of 1.
+Because the prior 2 numbers were used for the other `WHERE` statements coming before it.

 So parameter numbering uses the query as context.
-You shouldn't make assumptions about what parameter name will be.
+You shouldn't make assumptions about what the parameter name will be.

 ## ParamCriteria and Explicit Param Names